genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 - *ChemSim* shows chemical similarity score comparing the chemical structure of the target and query compounds, if applicable (0 means no similarity, and 1 means identical chemical structure);

-- *A bar chart*  that represents log-fold change values for the found signatures, where blues colour is used for up-regulation, while red represents down-regulation.
+- *A bar chart*  that represents log-fold change values for the found signatures, where blues colour is used for upregulation, while red represents downregulation.

 The results can then be sorted and filtered by **Max FDR** (maximum FDR), **Min Abs Corr** (minimum absolute correlation), **Min ChemSim** (minimum chemical similarity), and